awslabs/amazon-s3-tar-tool/README.md

 NewS3Object = [(5MB Zeroes + tar_header1) + (S3 Existing Object 1) + tar_header2 + (S3 Existing Object 1) ...
 (EOF 2x512 blocks)]
 ```

+### Limitations
+The cumulative size of the TAR must be over 5MB

 TODO:
 Add a manifest file to be able to download individual files based on range requests.